 The following is a summary overview of the Torrington Topaz and Tungsten Project.
-The reader should refer to the ASX Announcements mentioned below and specifically the 31 March Quarterly Report (released 29 April 2019) for general information and the UNSW update reports released on 9 July 2019 and 22 October 2019 for more comprehensive information.
+The reader should refer to the ASX Announcements mentioned below and the Quarterly and Annual Reports for general information and the UNSW update reports released on 9 July 2019, 22 October 2019 and 3 July 2020 for more comprehensive information.

 Following an extensive 400-hole RC and diamond drilling campaign to enhance the previously announced JORC 2012 tungsten resource base which the Company had purchased and the resultant inability to confirm those resources, the Company’s focus shifted from the planned standalone tungsten to a combined topaz – tungsten recovery project to underpin the project’s economics.

 The host rock to the tungsten mineralisation is silexite which nominally consists of 80% quartz and 20% topaz.
 During the metallurgical testwork it was evident that after crushing to minus 1mm a simple gravity separation recovery process would recover both tungsten and topaz.

 Topaz is an alumina silicate mineral that given its hardness can be used in abrasive applications, especially in high-pressure water cutting and as a raw material for castable refractory and ceramic production.

 It can also be used to produce castable mullite and possibly to produce mullite fibre for use as a filler and reinforcing in composite materials.